Dean's Diversity Postdoctoral Fellows

 Click on a question below to expand the answer.

 Teaching responsibilities are negotiated with the department/program.
 Postdoctoral scholars will not teach the first semester.
-After the first semester, the postdoctoral scholar will teach no more than one course each semester.
+After the first semester, the postdoctoral scholar will teach no more than two courses each year.